 The 30 Under 30 awards program recognizes trailblazing young alumni who are disrupting the status quo to make a better tomorrow for all of us.
-We seek to identify and highlight outstanding Owls who are trendsetters, problem-solvers and innovators, including Erinn Corbett-Wright.
+We spotlight outstanding Owls who are trendsetters, problem-solvers and innovators, including Erinn Corbett-Wright.

-A Temple education is career-focused.
-From working with real-world clients in the classroom, learning from industry experts and taking on internships and other opportunities across Philadelphia, all students have the chance to gain important experience when it comes to exploring the possibilities for their future.
+A Temple education is career- and community-focused.
+From working with real-world clients in the classroom, to learning from industry experts and taking on internships and other opportunities across Philadelphia, all students have the chance to gain important experience when it comes to exploring the possibilities for their future.